-We have written the following questions following conversations with school staff and governers who have gone through or are consdiering the transformation process.
+We have written these questions and answers following conversations with school staff and governors whose schools have gone through or are considering the Transformation process.

 If you have any additional questions or would like more information please contact Jill Caskey by email Jill@ief.org.uk

 Yes.
 All schools except Special Schools and Hospital Schools can transform.
-Their admissions policy will then be changed as transforming schools have to recruit 10% of their next year’s intake from whichever is their minority community.
+Their admissions policy may however need to be changed to ensure that the transformed school is able to recruit 10% of their next year’s intake from whichever is their minority community.

 For the result to be considered, at least 50% of parents must vote.
 If there is a turn-out of less than 50% then a second ballot will automatically take place.
 If 51% or more of those who have voted, vote in favour of transformation, then a development proposal for transformation must be submitted to the Education Authority (EA).
 The EA will then publish an advertisement in the press and there will be a two month consultation period during which time relevant supporting data from the school (including an Action Plan for Integration) will be lodged with the Department of Education.

 The Development Proposal will be submitted to the Education Authority by the Board of Governors.
 It will be written by the principal with input from the senior staff and other support bodies such as the Education Authority itself and the Northern Ireland Council for Integrated Education (NICIE).
 Teachers and parents are likely to have some involvement at a consultative level.
 The Development Proposal and action plan must outline how the school will remain viable in future years, how and when changes will be made to ensure there is an integrated ethos and the school is open to all, and also how the school will ensure that the appropriate religious balance is achieved.